telecomsxchange/tcxc-voice-python/README.md

 # tcxc-voice-python

-Make Outbound voice Calls via TELECOMSXCHANGE on specified carriers or termination end points of your choice including Viber right from your Python Script.
+Make Outbound voice Calls via TELECOMSXCHANGE on specified carriers or termination end points of your choice including Viber right from your Python script.

 TCXC Voice API benefits for DEVELOPERS: